 As the de facto global standard for cyber risk score ratings, research and analysis, the RiskXchange solution uses powerful machine learning to map the enterprise’s ecosystem and determine the 360° cyber risk rating score and posture of multiple degrees of relationships to the prime enterprise.

 Clear, informative dashboards show executives the risk position in real time, helping them make informed and measurable business risk decisions.

 "RiskXchange helps us facilitate sometimes tricky security analysis with our suppliers, making it an integral part of our vendor risk management program."Miguel Fiallos - CIO

-“With RiskXchange, we have seen the time taken to assess third-party companies cut in half and we no longer have to manually approach our due diligence.”Alan Cain - Head of Security, Pret A Manger
+“With RiskXchange, we have seen the time taken to assess third-party companies cut in half and we no longer have to manually approach our due diligence.”Alan Cain - Global Information Security Officer, Pret A Manger

 RiskXchange - 3rd party cyber risk management